 composition rather than alpha diversity gradients.

 Let’s run an example using quantitative Sorensen’s index, weighted by endemism.
-Printing the result, we can see it now contains dissimilarity data:
+Printing the result, we can see it now contains dissimilarity data; this is a square distance matrix with a row and column for each site:

 ps <- ps_add_dissim(ps, method = "sorensen", endemism = TRUE, normalize = TRUE)